ChenChenGith/argoverse-api-ccuse/README.md

 # Args:
 #     know_num: int, traj data that are known for the prediction
 #     agent_first: bool, chose agent as the prediction target, else AV
-#     forGCN: if true then the outputted know_data will have standard format for each trackID
 #     relative: if true, the coordinates in both train and label data will be mapped to relative values with the start point of agent/AV
 #     normalization: if true, the raw coordinates will be normalized to nearly [0,1] using the norm_range
 #                    note: when normalization=True, relative will be assign to be True.